-As my previous guest, Kathy Caprino pointed out, face time with the CEO or department head can mean the difference between a promotion or being completely overlooked.
+As my previous guest, Kathy Caprino pointed out, face time with the CEO or VP can be the difference between a promotion or being completely overlooked.
 Brackett has three ideas:

 - Department heads, Directors or VPs must start promoting other people, talking up ideas, contributions, or accomplishments.
 It’s vital they make a conscious effort and promote hard work to the right people.